edrlab/members/content/members/Bookshop_org.md

 ig: [""]
 services:
 tags: [""]
-categories:  ["Distribution", "Aggregation"]
+categories:  ["Bookstore"]
 summary: "Bookshop.org is an online bookstore with a mission to financially support local, independent bookstores.
-Their platform gives independent bookstores tools to compete online and financial support to help them maintain their presence in local communities."
+Our platform gives independent bookstores tools to compete online and financial support to help them maintain their presence in local communities."
 press:
 active: true
 layout: members